colejarczyk/doc/api/points_transfers.rst

 Transfer points between customers (customer)
 --------------------------------------------

-To transfer points between logged in customer and another customer you need to call the ``/api/customer/points/p2p-transfer`` endpoint with the ``POST`` method.
+To transfer points between a logged-in customer and another customer, you need to call the ``/api/customer/points/p2p-transfer`` endpoint with the ``POST`` method.

 Definition
 ^^^^^^^^^^